p1ng-request/docs/templates/Text/Text_Reformat_Text_Without_Spaces.md

 **Author:** [Minura Punchihewa](https://www.linkedin.com/in/minurapunchihewa/)

-This notebook reformats text that does not contain spaces.
+**Description:** This notebook reformats text by removing all spaces.

 ## Input